-GPU not detecting after Windows 10 Anniversary Update issue has been reported as one of the most common computer errors since Windows 10 AU spreads across the world.
-You could refer to the following four solutions to tackle the GPU is not recognized issue on Windows 10 Anniversary Update.
+GPU not detecting after Windows 10 Anniversary Update issue has been reported as one of the most common computer errors since Windows 10 spreads across the world.
+You could refer to the following four solutions to tackle the GPU not recognized issue on Windows 10 Anniversary Update.

 Generally, GPU not detecting or GPU is not recognized error on Windows 10 Anniversary Update indicates that there is something wrong with your graphics driver.
-GPU not detecting issue can occur when your graphic card stay disabled in Device Manager.
+GPU not detecting issue can occur when your graphic card stays disabled in Device Manager.

 Step 1.
 Press Win + X to open the Device Manager under Power User Menu.

 Step 2.
 Expand the Display adapters to select your display card, right-click on it.

 Note: If there is no Enable button, it means the graphics driver is connected already.

 Graphics driver may become incompatible after upgrade to Windows 10 Anniversary Update.
 Incorrect display card driver may lead to disasters such as black screen after Windows 10 update, full screen , etc..
 To download the latest display card driver for Windows 10 Anniversary Update in a time-saving way, you could turn to a widely-used display card driver updater and management utility, like Driver Talent, which always searches for the well-matched drivers and downloads them automatically within minutes.

 Click the Download button to get Driver Talent directly.